Retaining by Doing: The Role of On-Policy Data in Mitigating Forgetting: Related Work

 \section{Related Work}

 \textbf{Catastrophic forgetting.} Catastrophic forgetting has been studied since early research on connectionist models \citep{mccloskey1989catastrophic}.
-Early studies mostly focused on preventing parameters from drastically changing \citep{kirkpatrick2017overcoming, li2018learning, lopez-paz2017gradient}.
+Initial efforts to mitigate forgetting focused on preventing parameters from drastically changing \citep{kirkpatrick2017overcoming, li2018learning, lopez-paz2017gradient}.
 In the context of LM post-training, patterns of catastrophic forgetting differ due to the massive data used during pre-training \citep{luo2023empirical, shi2024continual, wu2024continual}.
 While LMs typically do not drastically forget all pre-trained knowledge, post-training LMs often leads to degradation in performance, which has been called ``alignment tax'' \citep{bai2022training, ouyang2022training}.
 Prior work found more severe forgetting when considering contrasting domains such as instruction following and safety \citep{qi2023finetuning, he2024what}.
 Though, \citet{lee2024mechanistic, chen2024continual} suggest that forgotten behaviors or abilities can be revived with little re-training. \cite{kotha2024understanding} posited that forgetting happens when the LM infers a wrong mode from the mixture of distributions to perform the task, and a carefully selected prompt can recover forgetting.
-Our work draws inspiration from the mixture of distributions perspective to establish intuition.
+Our work draws inspiration from the mixture-of-distributions perspective to establish intuition.